Maha Shivaratri: Legends

-The Maha Shivaratri is mentioned in several Puranas, particularly the Skanda Purana, Linga Purana, and Padma Purana.
+Maha Shivaratri is mentioned in several Puranas, particularly the Skanda Purana, Linga Purana, and Padma Purana.
 These medieval era Shaiva texts present different versions associated with this festival, such as fasting, and offering reverence to a lingaman emblematic figure of Shiva.

 Different legends describe the significance of Maha Shivaratri.
 According to one legend in the Shaivism tradition, this is the night when Shiva performs the heavenly dance of creation, preservation and destruction.
 The chanting of hymns, the reading of Shiva scriptures and the chorus of devotees joins this cosmic dance and remembers Shiva's presence everywhere.
 According to another legend, this is the night when Shiva and Parvati got married.
-A different legend states the offering to Shiva icons, such as the linga, is an annual occasion to overcome any past sins, to restart on a virtuous path, and thereby reach Mount Kailasha for liberation.
 It is also believed that on this particular day, Shiva gulped the Halahala produced during the Samudra Manthana and held it in his neck, which bruised and turned blue.
 As a result, he acquired the epithet Nilakantha.
-It is also believed that the famous Neelkanth Mahadev Temple is the place where this incident took place.